Mormonism and Nicene Christianity: Downplaying of differences

-Riess and Tickle assert that, starting in the late twentieth century, Mormons have focused their attention on Jesus Christ more than at any other time since the inception of their faith.
+Riess and Tickle assert that, starting in the late twentieth century, Latter-day Saints have focused their attention on Jesus Christ more than at any other time since the inception of their faith.
 Some critics of the LDS Church have accused church leaders of attempting to disingenuously portray the church as "just another Christian denomination" when, in fact, there are significant differences.
 Riess and Tickle argue that these critics are failing to grasp that this recent emphasis on Jesus Christ is part of a genuine theological evolution that concurrently involves a renewed interest in the Book of Mormon.

 Ross Anderson asserts that, "(i)n public, LDS spokesmen downplay their Church's distinctive doctrines."

 Patricia Limerick suggests that future historians may conclude that, in the last four decades of the 20th, the general authorities of the LDS Church "undertook to standardize Mormon thought and practice".
 According to Limerick, this campaign of standardization has led to a retreat from the distinctive elements of Mormonism and an accentuation of the church's similarity to conventional Christianity.

 According to Claudia Bushman, "[t]he renewed emphasis on scripture study, especially the Book of Mormon, led the Church away from speculative theology.
 The freewheeling General Conference addresses of earlier years, elaborating unique LDS doctrines, were gradually replaced with a basic Christian message downplaying denominational differences."

 Recent church presidents have tended to downplay those doctrines that served to distinguish Mormonism from mainline churches.
 Richard Abanes asserts that President Gordon B. Hinckley "on numerous occasions demonstrated his willingness to seriously downplay any issues that might be construed as controversial".

 In 2001, Hinckley stated that message of the LDS Church was "Christ-centered.
 [Christ is] our leader.
 He's our head.
 His name is the name of our church."

 When speaking about other faiths, modern LDS leaders have adopted a policy of avoiding the use of critical and judgmental language in official church publications, and encouraged members of the church to be respectful of the beliefs of others as they witness in their personal lives.
 When speaking about other faiths, church magazines are often complimentary and focus on providing factual information rather than on sensationalizing or otherwise seeking to undermine the creeds and practices of others.

-Several presidents of the LDS Church over the years have emphasized the need for Mormons to recognize the good contributions those of other faiths make to the world.
+Several presidents of the LDS Church over the years have emphasized the need for Latter-day Saints to recognize the good contributions those of other faiths make to the world.